heptarch/heptarch.github.io/drafts/demon.md

 velocity of rotation is maintained in a machine?
 I have some notions on how, by a combination of magnetism and cooling, we might implement some of these ideas for corpuscular machines.
 But I lack the requisite expertise in chemistry."
 The absurdity has somewhat changed character.
 Foster stammers:
 "Corpuscular machines?
 Ah, you mean molecules?"
-Beethoven now has a particularly smug look.
-"Perhaps, ah... perhaps you would like some tea?"
+Beethoven has softened somewhat; the sounds of evening traffic float in from Marleybone.
+"Perhaps... perhaps you would like some tea?"

 <p align="center">
   ⁂